 This is a form of OCD in which the sufferer is consumed with doubts about their relationship.
 They question their love for their partner, their attraction to their partner, their compatibility with their partner, and their partner’s love for them.
 For example, one may continually be comparing their relationship to others, seeking out reassurance from their partner commitment to them, or sizing up their partner and being overly critical about their appearance.
 This type of OCD can be not only exhausting to the one suffering from it and can destroy a potentially good relationship.

 Agoraphobia is an anxiety disorder characterized by symptoms of anxiety in situations where the person perceives their environment to be unsafe.
 The person may feel trapped with no easy way to escape.
 These situations can include open spaces, public transit, shopping centers, or simply being outside their home.
-To cope they develop a comfort zone and will usually will not leave their comfort zone.
+To cope they develop a comfort zone and will usually not leave their comfort zone.
 This anxiety disorder is perhaps one of the most debilitating; however, there is help.
 It is treatable with the help of a professional using CBT and/or ACT with exposure therapy.

 Generalized Anxiety Disorder